-STAT 1301 or 2301 or 2331 or ITOM 2305 (no more than one), 3300, 3312, 3341, 3370, 3380, 4385, 5377

-MATH 2343, 3353 (highly recommended) or other advanced courses

-EMIS 3360, 5369, 7361
+STAT 1301 or 2301 or 2331 or ITOM 2305 (no more than one), 3312, 3370, 5377 MATH 2343, 3353 (highly recommended) or other advanced courses EMIS 3360, 5369, 7361 ECON 5350, 5375, 5385

-ECON 5350

 Requirements for the Minor.
 A minor in statistical science is a valuable complement to majors in the natural or social sciences, engineering, or business.
 Students planning careers that involve the collection, processing, description, and/or the analysis of quantitative information will enhance their career opportunities with a minor in statistical science.
-A minor in statistical science requires at least 15 semester hours, including the specified hours in each of the following three categories.
+A minor in statistical science requires at least 15 term hours, including the specified hours in each of the following three categories.